chaitanya81/code-kata/README.md

 It's tasks that should have been completed per day vs tasks that were completed.

-Use any programming language you like.
+If possible use Angular CLI.

-But it should include a REST API with a Datasouce (can be in memeory).
+But it should include a REST API with a Datasouce (can be in memory).